jhuckaby/pixl-request/README.md

 # Handling Timeouts

-PixlRequest handles timeouts by measuring the "time to first byte", from the start of the request.
-This is *not* an idle timeout, and *not* a connect timeout.
-It is simply the maximum amount of time allowed from the start of the request, to the first byte received.
-The Node.js [socket.setTimeout()](https://nodejs.org/api/net.html#net_socket_settimeout_timeout_callback) method is not used, because we have found it to be totally unreliable, especially with Keep-Alives.
+PixlRequest handles timeouts in two different ways.
+First, by measuring the "time to first byte" (TTFB), from the start of the request.
+This is *not* an idle timeout, and *not* a connect timeout -- it is the maximum amount of time allowed from the start of the request, to the first byte received.
+Separately, it also can track an idle timeout *after* the first byte has been received.
+You can set each timeout separately.

-The default socket timeout for all requests is 30 seconds.
-You can customize this per request by including a `timeout` property with your options object, and setting it to the number of milliseconds you want:
+The default TTFB timeout and idle timeout for all requests is 30 seconds.
+You can customize this per request by including `timeout` and/or `idleTimeout` properties with your options object, and setting them to a number of milliseconds:

 ```js
 try {